 The depletion of butyrate is emerging as an important mechanism contributing to antibiotic-induced irritable bowel syndrome.

-Because it seems to play a role in regulating the muscle contractions of the intestinal tract butyrate can resolve both constipation and diarrhea.
+Because it seems to play a role in regulating the muscle contractions of the intestinal tract, butyrate can resolve both constipation and diarrhea making it one of the strategies I suggest in my Better Bellies e-resource.

 Pectin has been shown to increase the urinary excretion of certain heavy metals including lead, arsenic and cadmium and generally act as an intestinal janitor helping maintain the health of the gut.

-Fermentable fibre like pectin has also been shown to play a role in weight management.
-In part we can credit its blood sugar stabilizing effect for this, but also, fibre can actually alter genetic expression related to fat deposition.
-Fibre like pectin seems to be capable of shifting bacterial gene expression to favour the expression of Bacteroides – a family of bacteria becoming known as “skinny bugs” since it’s found abundantly in normal-weight humans and not in obese humans.
+Fermentable fiber like pectin has been shown to play a role in weight management.
+In part, we can credit its blood sugar stabilizing effect for this, but also, fiber can actually alter genetic expression related to fat deposition.
+Fiber like pectin seems to be capable of shifting bacterial gene expression to favor the expression of Bacteroides – a family of bacteria becoming known as “skinny bugs” since they are found abundantly in normal-weight humans and not in obese humans.

 This study concluded that apple consumption can reduce symptoms of allergy.
 They credit the effect to the polyphenols in apples which, they suggest, can help immune regulation through influence over mast cells and histamine production and by supporting T-cell function which play an important role in the development of oral tolerance.